algolia/algoliasearch-client-swift/README.md

 })
 ```

-You can also create an API Key with advanced restrictions:
+You can also create an API Key with advanced settings:

  * Add a validity period.
 The key will be valid for a specific period of time (in seconds).
  * Specify the maximum number of API calls allowed from an IP address per hour.
 Each time an API call is performed with this key, a check is performed.
 If the IP at the source of the call did more than this number of calls in the last hour, a 403 code is returned.
 Defaults to 0 (no rate limit).
 This parameter can be used to protect you from attempts at retrieving your entire index contents by massively querying the index.

  * Specify the maximum number of hits this API key can retrieve in one call.
 Defaults to 0 (unlimited).
 This parameter can be used to protect you from attempts at retrieving your entire index contents by massively querying the index.
  * Specify the list of targeted indices.
 You can target all indices starting with a prefix or ending with a suffix using the '*' character.
 For example, "dev_*" matches all indices starting with "dev_" and "*_dev" matches all indices ending with "_dev".
 Defaults to all indices if empty or blank.
+ * Specify the list of referers.
+You can target all referers starting with a prefix or ending with a suffix using the '*' character.
+For example, "algolia.com/*" matches all referers starting with "algolia.com/" and "*.algolia.com" matches all referers ending with ".algolia.com".
+Defaults to all referers if empty or blank.
+ * Specify the list of query parameters.
+You can force the query parameters for a query using the url string format (param1=X&param2=Y...).
+ * Specify a description to describe where the key is used.

 ```swift
 // Creates a new global API key that is valid for 300 seconds